Back to Blog

 Gwanghwamun Square has seen everything.
 Protests that toppled presidents.
 Celebrations of Olympic medals.
 National mourning.

 BTS joined that history last night.
+260,000 people gathered to watch seven members perform in black-and-white Hanbok-inspired outfits at the gate of the old palace.
 They used the location as part of the art.
 The palace gates.
 The statues.
 The city lights.
 All of it mattered.

 The album is called ARIRANG.
 A folk song about separation and return.
 They performed it at the gate of the old palace.
 The metaphor is not subtle.
 It is powerful.